Uniruled varieties with split tangent bundle: Notation and basic results

 We work over the complex field $\C$.
 For standard definitions in complex algebraic geometry we refer to \cite{Ha77} or \cite{Kau83}, for positivity notions of vector bundles we follow the definitions from \cite{Laz04II}.
-For $X$ a compact K\"ahler manifold, we denote $\chow{X}$ the cycle space as defined in \cite{EMS7}[Ch.VIII].
+Manifolds and varieties are always supposed to be connected.

-A fibration is a surjective holomorphic map \holom{\phi}{X}{Y} from a complex manifold to a normal variety $Y$ such that the general fibre is connected and $\dim X > \dim Y$.
-We say that a fibration is almost smooth if the reduction of every fibre is a smooth variety.
+A fibration is a surjective projective morphism \holom{\phi}{X}{Y} with connected fibres from a quasi-projective manifold to a normal quasi-projective variety $Y$ such that $\dim X > \dim Y$.
+The $\phi$-smooth locus is the largest Zariski open subset $Y^* \subset Y$ such that for every $y \in Y^*$, the fibre $\fibre{\phi}{y}$ is a smooth variety of dimension $\dim X - \dim Y$.
+The $\phi$-singular locus is its complement.
+A fibre is always a fibre in the scheme-theoretic sense, a set-theoretic fibre is the reduction of the fibre.
+We say that a fibration is almost smooth if it is equidimensional and every set-theoretic fibre is a smooth variety.